-Jamie regularly serves as Delaware counsel in large Chapter 11 filings and has extensive experience in all aspects of the Chapter 11 restructuring process involving many industries, which include the information technology, retail, food, energy, construction, real estate, telecommunications and manufacturing sectors.
+Jamie regularly serves as Delaware and lead counsel in large Chapter 11 filings and has extensive experience in all aspects of the Chapter 11 restructuring process involving many industries, which include the information technology, retail, food, energy, construction, real estate, telecommunications and manufacturing sectors.
 Among the matters she has handled in those areas are:

 • representation of the Official Ad Hoc Committee of Unit-holders in the Woodbridge Group of Companies, LLC Chapter 11 case;

 • representation of a Los Angeles-based membership retail chain through its Chapter 11 process, in which all creditors were paid in full;

 • representation of the Official Committee of Unsecured Creditors in the AbitibiBowater bankruptcy case;